AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-fill-image.md

 }
 ```

-More options are available and may be found in the [REST documentation](https://bitter-tiger-28.redoc.ly/#operation/fillImage), also note that as with other endpoints, we can use cloud storage URLs instead of uploaded assets.
+More options are available and may be found in the [API Reference](../api/generative_fill/).
+Also note that you may also use cloud storage URLs instead of uploaded assets as desired.

 Here's a sample function that demonstrates this in action: